Derpduck/autoexec-l4d2/README.md

 There will be settings in there that not everyone will want, and my binds are for a left handed layout.

-See the templates folder with a blank template for an autoexec that contains the most essential commands.
+See the templates folder for a blank autoexec template that contains the most essential commands.

 Tabs are aligned in Notepad++